epam/edp-jenkins-operator/docs/api.md

-CDStageJenkinsDeploymentSpec defines the desired state of CDStageJenkinsDeployment
+CDStageJenkinsDeploymentSpec defines the desired state of CDStageJenkinsDeployment.

 <table>
     <thead>